Pediatric Care & Sealants

 Pinnacle Dental uses BPA-free plastic for our sealants.
 They’re quick and comfortable to apply, and can be done after your child’s teeth are cleaned.

-Be sure to talk to our hygienists or Dr. Miller about dental sealants to keep your child’s smile healthy.
+Be sure to talk to our hygienists or Dr. Freeman about dental sealants to keep your child’s smile healthy.

 If you have a one year old or a baby whose first tooth is coming in, call us at Pinnacle Dental to discuss how we can help you maintain your baby’s oral health.